Northern Arizona take on Pacific in non-conference play - WTOP News

 Flagstaff, Arizona; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Trenton McLaughlin and the Northern Arizona Lumberjacks host Donovan Williams and the Pacific Tigers in a non-conference matchup.
+BOTTOM LINE: Trenton McLaughlin and the Northern Arizona Lumberjacks host Donovan Williams and the Pacific Tigers in non-conference play.

-The Lumberjacks play their first home game after going 2-5 with a 1-1 record in neutral-site contests to start the season.
-Northern Arizona averages 14.1 turnovers per game and is 2-1 when it has fewer turnovers than its opponents.
+The Lumberjacks play their first home game after going 2-5 with a 1-1 record in neutral-site matchups to begin the season.
+Northern Arizona is 0-4 in games decided by 10 or more points.

 The Tigers are 1-1 in road games.
-Pacific is 0-2 in games decided by at least 10 points.
+Pacific has a 0-2 record in games decided by 10 or more points.

+Northern Arizona is shooting 41.2% from the field this season, 4.5 percentage points lower than the 45.7% Pacific allows to opponents.
+Pacific averages 67.6 points per game, 8.1 fewer points than the 75.7 Northern Arizona gives up to opponents.

 TOP PERFORMERS: McLaughlin is shooting 30.2% from beyond the arc with 1.9 made 3-pointers per game for the Lumberjacks, while averaging 12.9 points and 2.1 steals.
 Jayden Jackson is shooting 45.3% and averaging 11.3 points for Northern Arizona.